-Each year the Libraries’ materials budget is set by the Dean of Libraries based on the recommendations of the Collection Management Division and with review by the Assistant Dean for Finance and Administration.
-The materials budget is intended to support the Libraries’ goal of becoming a top tier Research Library, in support of the University’s overall goals of delivering high quality education, enhancing student success, and expanding knowledge through research, scholarship, and creative activity.
+Each year the Libraries’ materials budget is set by the Dean of Libraries based on the recommendations of the Collection Management Division and with review by the Academic Financial Officer.
+The materials budget is intended to support the University’s overall goals of delivering high quality education, enhancing student success, and expanding knowledge through research, scholarship, and creative activity.

 Responsibility For Selection

-Ultimate responsibility for the development and maintenance of the general and special collections rests with the Dean of Libraries.
-Responsibility for selection lies with the Collection Development Department and library liaisons, on behalf of the students and faculty.
+Ultimate responsibility for the development and maintenance of the general and unique collections rests with the Dean of Libraries.
+Delegated responsibility for coordinating the collection as a whole lies with the Collection Development Department in close consultation with subject librarians, who represent the needs of the students and faculty.

-- Academic faculty are responsible for recommending resources in the fields of their particular expertise to their designated Academic Department Faculty Representative to support the curriculum and research mission of the University.
+Academic faculty and subject librarians are responsible for recommending resources in the fields of their particular expertise to support the curriculum and research mission of the University.

-The Libraries will collect materials in all formats and all appropriate subject areas.
-Requests to acquire materials in untested formats must be referred to the Assistant Dean for Collection Management for approval.
+The Libraries will provide access to materials in all appropriate formats and subject areas, and provide appropriate means of discovery.
+The UNT Libraries bases collection development decisions on objective and subjective evidence via continuous assessment.
+Requests to acquire materials in untested or inaccessible formats will be referred to the Associate Dean for Collection Management for approval.
 Exceptions to the stated guidelines will be evaluated on a case-by-case basis as necessary by the Collection Development Department.